shtef21/mp_game/README.md

 # mp_game
-Creating a multiplayer HTML game in ASP .NET using web sockets and MySQL
+Creating a multiplayer HTML game in ASP .NET using web sockets and SQLite

 # Try it out
 Until User registration is added, you may login with demo username/password, namely shtef21/shtef21